What Country Starts With A But Doesn't End With A

 Historical Landmarks and Architectural Marvels

 Armenia is home to numerous historical landmarks and architectural marvels that showcase its rich past.
 The Garni Temple, a Hellenistic-era temple dedicated to the sun god Mithra, is a testament to the country's pre-Christian heritage.
-The Geghard Monastery, partially carved into a mountain, is a UNESCO World Heritage site known for its stunning architecture and religious significance.
+Even so, the Geghard Monastery, partially carved into a mountain, is a UNESCO World Heritage site known for its stunning architecture and religious significance.
 Etchmiadzin Cathedral, the mother church of the Armenian Apostolic Church, is one of the oldest Christian churches in the world, dating back to the 4th century AD.

 Modern Armenia: Challenges and Progress

 Today, Armenia is a vibrant country with a growing tourism industry, a thriving technology sector, and a commitment to preserving its unique cultural identity.
-The country faces ongoing challenges, including regional security concerns and economic development, but it remains determined to build a prosperous and democratic future for its citizens.
+That's why the country faces ongoing challenges, including regional security concerns and economic development, but it remains determined to build a prosperous and democratic future for its citizens.
 Its strategic location, rich culture, and resilient spirit make Armenia an important player in the Caucasus region and beyond.

 Armenia's Global Presence